makerdao/developer.makerdao.com/dai/1/cli.md

-dai  ray             parse and display a 27-decimal fixed-point number dai  rho             get the time of last drip dai  rhi             get the internal debt price (governance included) dai  s2s             get the skr per sai rate (for boom and bust) dai  sai             get the sai token dai  sin             get the sin token dai  skr             get the skr token dai  tab             get the amount of debt in a cup dai  tag             get the reference price (ref per skr) dai  tapAsk          get the amount of skr in sai for bust dai  tapBid          get the amount of skr in sai for boom dai  tapGap          get the spread on `boom` and `bust` dai  tau             get the time of last prod dai  tax             get the stability fee dai  tubAsk          get the amount of skr in gem for join dai  tubBid          get the amount of skr in gem for exit dai  tubGap          get the spread on `join` and `exit` dai  vox             get the target price engine dai  wad             parse and display a 18-decimal fixed-point number
+dai  ray             parse and display a 27-decimal fixed-point number dai  rho             get the time of last drip dai  rhi             get the internal debt price (governance included) dai  s2s             get the peth per dai rate (for boom and bust) dai  dai             get the dai token dai  sin             get the sin token dai  peth            get the peth token dai  tab             get the amount of debt in a cup dai  tag             get the reference price (ref per peth) dai  tapAsk          get the amount of peth in dai for bust dai  tapBid          get the amount of peth in dai for boom dai  tapGap          get the spread on `boom` and `bust` dai  tau             get the time of last prod dai  tax             get the stability fee dai  tubAsk          get the amount of peth in gem for join dai  tubBid          get the amount of peth in gem for exit dai  tubGap          get the spread on `join` and `exit` dai  vox             get the target price engine dai  wad             parse and display a 18-decimal fixed-point number